Feedback and Complaints

 - Speak to the reception team at your registered practice

 In addition to the above, if you would like to help us develop our services, you can join one of our Patient Participation Groups (PPGs).
 Read here for more details on our PPGs, or speak to reception staff.

-Complaints can be made verbally, or in writing.
-All complaints are treated in with confidence.
+Complaints can be made verbally, in writing, or by filling out our complaints form.
+All complaints are treated with confidence.
 Making or raising a complaint will not impact your treatment apart from the very rare occasions whereby the relationship between you and Nexus has broken down, registration with Nexus may need to be reviewed.